I LIVE BY MIRACLE

-We are delighted to announce that yesterday, 21 September 2015, the sale of Blake’s Cottage was completed by the lawyers and the building is now held in trust for the nation in perpetuity.
+We are delighted to announce that on 21 September 2015, the sale of Blake’s Cottage was completed and the building was transferred into trust to be held for the nation in perpetuity.

 Our thanks to everyone in the Blake community who have given their work, time and savings to the project.
 Over half a million pounds was raised, a new charitable trust set up, and for the very first time there is now a home for William Blake.

 The story began long ago on a summers day in 1993 when I was having tea in the garden of the Cottage with Heather Howell, whose family had owned the building since 1928.
 Our talk turned to the future of the Cottage and how her wish was that one day her home should go into trust for all those who are inspired by Blake.